trstringer/trstringer.github.io/_posts/2021-11-09-dump-kubernetes-pod-logs-search-for-errors.md

 tags: [kubernetes]
 ---

-Kubernetes is a complex platform, and running your applications in Kubernetes add a big layer of complexity.
+Kubernetes is a complex platform, and running your applications in Kubernetes adds a big layer of complexity.
 When diagnosing issues in your cluster it can be a difficult task to focus in on the issues, especially with a live system.

 Sometimes it may be a good idea to get a log dump of all pods in the Kubernetes cluster.
 Why?

 - You might want to share the logs with another engineer to help troubleshoot
 - With the logs cached locally it can make searching through them quicker

 ***Note**: Logs can have sensitive data in them.
-Before sharing with other people you should review the nature of data you're sending.*
+Before sharing with other people you should review the data you're sending.*

 I wrote a script that automates this: